 By Road

-The Coventry Electric Railway Centre is located on Rowley Road approximately
+The Electric Railway Museum is located on Rowley Road approximately

 two miles from Coventry City centre, close to the village of Baginton.
 By road it can be easily reached from